28-Day Planner: Writing Day 10

 We are living in an age of fast-paced development.
 Thanks to technological advancements, new inventions are constantly being produced that are supposed to help us.
 However, machines are now often chosen over humans as they are more cost-effective.
 Despite this undesirable development, I completely agree that there are more advantages than drawbacks and I will outline my reasons below.

-The bad points – loss of jobs, community and health.
+The disadvantages/reasons to disagree – loss of jobs, community and health.

 The main argument against using machines is that they take away jobs from humans.
 Examples include cash machines which have meant redundancies in the banking sector, and factories, where fewer people are required as the production line becomes more mechanised.
 Businesses have taken these measures because ultimately machines save companies money.
 Increased technology and mechanization have also affected our personal lives.
 For instance, in the past we would visit our neighbours and friends, whereas nowadays people either jump in their car or simply pick up the phone.
 As a result, we have become less active and problems linked to this, such as obesity, are on the increase.

-The good points – more free time, different types of jobs.
+The advantages/reasons to agree – more free time, different types of jobs.

 However, it has not all been negative.
 First of all, we have been liberated from certain household chores thanks to labour-saving devices like washing machines, vacuum cleaners and dishwashers.
 This means we have more time available for leisure activities and seeing friends and family.
 Furthermore, technology has actually created many jobs, from design to production and sales.
 In order to do these jobs, people need training which has led to more jobs in education and people having more highly specialised careers.